Mayurji/Mayurji/README.md

    * 👨💻 Currently working and growing my skillset in Machine Learning and Data Science.
    * 🤝 Open for collaborations regarding technical articles, Machine Learning and Deep Learning projects.
    * **☑** Visit my [website](https://mayurji.github.io/) for more information.
+   * I am tool experimenter, helps in knowing the best from the rest.

 ## Favorite Book
    * Sapiens By Yuval Noah Harari